 Kielder is also a haven for wildlife, meaning a walk around this forest won’t go unrewarded.
 Keep your eyes peeled for large birds of prey – ospreys – fishing over the lake throughout spring and summer, and roe deer feeding during spring and autumn.
 And year-round?
 You could be treated to sightings of red squirrels and otters.

-Will you be trying out any of these great things to do in the Northumberland on your next visit?
+Will you be trying out any of these great things to do on your Northumberland holiday?
 Is there an attraction you’d like to see on this list?
 Let us know using the comment box, below.